pgierz/esm_analysis/README.rst

     esm_analysis amoc

 Isn't that better than this?
+(Note that the counterexample is purposefully "over-the-top")

 .. code-block:: shell